 (2) A threat to human health.
-The owner or operator must conduct these inspections with such regularity as to be able to identify problems in time to correct them before such problems harm human health or the environment.
+The owner or operator shall conduct these inspections with such regularity as to be able to identify problems in time to correct them before such problems harm human health or the environment.

-(1) The owner or operator must develop and follow a written schedule for inspecting monitoring equipment, safety and emergency equipment, security devices, and operating and structural equipment (such as dikes and sump pumps) that are important to preventing, detecting, or responding to environmental or human health hazards.
+(1) The owner or operator shall develop and follow a written schedule for inspecting monitoring equipment, safety and emergency equipment, security devices, and operating and structural equipment (such as dikes and sump pumps) that are important to preventing, detecting, or responding to environmental or human health hazards.

-(2) He must keep this schedule at the facility.
+(2) The owner or operator shall keep this schedule at the facility.

-(3) The schedule must identify the types of problems (e.g., malfunctions or deterioration) which are to be looked for during the inspection (e.g., inoperative sump pump, leaking fitting, eroding dike, and other such problems).
+(3) The schedule shall identify the types of problems (e.g., malfunctions or deterioration) which are to be looked for during the inspection (e.g., inoperative sump pump, leaking fitting, eroding dike, and other such problems).

 (4) The frequency of inspection may vary for the items on the schedule.
-However, it should be based on the rate of deterioration of the equipment and the probability of an environmental or human health incident if the deterioration, malfunction, or any operator error goes undetected between inspections.
-Areas subject to spills, such as loading and unloading areas, must be inspected daily when in use.
-At a minimum, the inspection schedule must include the terms and frequencies called for in rules 3745-55-74, 3745-55-93, 3745-55-95, 3745-56-26, 3745-56-54, 3745-56-78, 3745-57-05, 3745-57-47, and 3745-57-92 of the Administrative Code, where applicable.
+However, the frequency of inspection should be based on the rate of deterioration of the equipment and the probability of an environmental or human health incident if the deterioration, malfunction, or any operator error goes undetected between inspections.
+Areas subject to spills, such as loading and unloading areas, shall be inspected daily when in use.
+At a minimum, the inspection schedule shall include the terms and frequencies called for in rules 3745-55-74, 3745-55-93, 3745-55-95, 3745-56-26, 3745-56-54, 3745-56-78, 3745-57-05, 3745-57-47, and 3745-57-92 of the Administrative Code, where applicable.

 Promulgated Under: 119.03